LARGE RC HELICOPTERS

 • Capable of flying very fast.

-• Long product runs due to highest development costs - long term ownership outlook is very good (decade +).
+• Long product runs due to high development costs - long term ownership outlook is good (many years).

 Cons:

-• Not at all good for self learning on; instructor or experienced pilot help highly recommended.
+• Not good for self learning on; instructor or experienced pilot help mandatory!

-• A crash will always result in broken parts due to higher mass and energy - repairs can get very expensive.
+• A crash will always result in broken parts due to higher mass and energy release.

 • Fall under new RC flying regulations & restrictions.

-• Require access to large, legal open areas to fly (RC flying clubs, big open fields/farms, etc.).
+• Requires access / permissions to large, legal open areas to fly (RC flying clubs, big open fields/farms, etc.).

-Now that we have our 5 basic sizes identified let's look at which will be your best collective pitch RC helicopter to learn on.
+Now that we have our 4 basic sizes identified let's look at which will be your best collective pitch RC helicopter to first learn on.

-Generally, the best way is to start out with the largest RC helicopter you can afford to purchase, operate, and maintain (within reason).
-For most newbies self learning, that means what I have classified as a Micro, Mini or Small size electric.
-More RC heli pilots have recently & successfully learned to fly on these sizes than all others.
+For self learninggenerally the best two heli sizes for most newbies are what I have classified as Micro or Small.
+More RC heli pilots have recently & successfully self learned to fly on these two size classes than all others.

 So, he joined the local RC helicopter flying club and signed up for lessons.
-They would not instruct him on anything smaller than a 600 size RC helicopter but were really pushing toward a 700 and that's what he ended getting as his very first RC helicopter and is what he took his his lesson on from day one - very successfully I might add.
+They would not instruct him on anything smaller than a 600 size RC helicopter but were really pushing toward a 700 and that's what he ended getting as his very first RC helicopter and is what he took his his lessons on from day one; very successfully I might add.

 Why did they want to start him out on such a large RC helicopter?
 Well, it's almost always windy in Reno, and in that case getting a big & stable bird to learn on makes good sense.
 Flight times are also quite long making each training flight more beneficial to the student while maximizing the instructors training time with the student.

-I would never recommend for anyone to "self learn" on such a large RC helicopter due to the dangers and costs involved; but with an instructor's help, those concerns are very much reduced.
+I would never recommend for anyone to "self learn" on such a large RC helicopter due to the dangers and costs involved; but with an instructor's help, those concerns are very much minimized.

-May as well end this RC helicopter sizing topic off with a video of one of the largest RC helicopters in the world.
+May as well end this RC helicopter sizing topic off with a couple large RC heli videos.
+First is the largest RC helicopter currently in my fleet, an 800 size scale EC130.
+Followed by one of the largest RC helicopters in the world.
 A turbine powered scale EC145.

 Are You Looking For RC Helicopter Help?